 That means smartphones and tablets.
 Turn them all off.

 Some people have two or three phones.
 Why, I don’t know.

 But no matter how many you have, when you are studying or in one of your designated study periods, turn them all off.

 Turn off your smartphone and leave it outside of your study space.
 If you have to go outside to study, try to leave your phone at home.

 MAKING THE PERFECT SCHEDULE

-In this part, I go over a combination of things.
+In this part, I go over three things.

 I talk about building a habit and how that habit can benefit you for the rest of your life.

 I then introduce the idea of creating routines from that habit and setting deadlines.

 The tools you can use to set your schedule in stone.
 How to arrange your schedule so you are the most productive.